 AT&T and T-Mobile Merger

 In March of 2011, AT&T announced a $39 billion proposed merger with T-Mobile.
-The deal must be approved by the Federal Communications Commission and the Department of Justice.
+Such a merger must be approved by the Federal Communications Commission (FCC) and the Department of Justice.
 In June, the CPUC opened an investigation to examine merger-specific effects on competition and service in California.

-Under a merger, the two companies would have a combined total of 20 million California wireless telephone and data customers, and over 47% of the California wireless market.
-In addition, AT&T California and Verizon California Inc. would be left with over 77% of the California wireless telephone market, an increase from their current 65% share.
+Under the proposed merger, the two companies would have had a combined total of 20 million California wireless telephone and data customers, and over 47% of the California wireless market.
+In addition, AT&T California and Verizon California Inc. would have been left with over 77% of the California wireless telephone market, an increase from their 65% share.